AlbertGBarber/Coro-Pixel-Star-270/README.md

  *Spray paint star desired color.

- *Insert pixels into star so that they start in center and circle outwards (forming complete stars as you go).
+ *Insert pixels into star so that they start at the top point of the outer-most star and circle clock-wise inwards (forming complete stars as you go).
 Add power injection points every 70 pixels or so.

  *Put power supply in electronics box with Arduino on mini-breadboard.